historical-time/caa-chrono-sig/README.md

 * General Introduction to S12: https://historical-time.github.io/caa23/s12/pres
 * Discussing the need for a new CAA Special Interest Group on chronological modelling: https://historical-time.github.io/caa23/sig/pres

+[^1]: 'Culture' is a specification of the field 'Period' in NeoNet, and it is not mandatory